Using DKIM & With Third Party DNS

 The first step is to ensure that both DKIM and SPF are working properly on your cPanel.

 - Log in to your cPanel.

-- Click the Email Authentication in the Mail section.
+- Click the Email Deliverability located in the Email section.

 » If it says Problems Exist (DKIM and SPF) or Problems Exist (DKIM), click Repair.
 Select Generate Local DKIM Key and click Repair to save the changes.Note: If you are already using third-party DNS, the required DKIM record will be provided here when the service is enabled.